Corporate Governance

 (Outside Director)

 As an Outside Director, he is expected to make recommendations to our Board of Directors and to play a role in exercising an appropriate supervisory function.
 The reason for appointing him is that he has properly fulfilled this expected role based on his insight as a specialist in business management acquired through many years of experience in a management role since he was appointed as a Director of the Company.
-Attended all of the 10 Board of Directors' meetings held in fiscal 2022.
+Attended all of the 12 Board of Directors' meetings held during fiscal year 2025.

 Emi Osono